jvmiert/visage/readme.md

 ## Approach

 # Want to work on
+- Figure out how transceivers work and properly implement them
 - When we disconnect, we need to remove them from Redis room
     - Properly leave the room when closing the connection
 - Implement room limit